deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Oh, she's convinced you and I are '*an item*', or something."
 Ayma growled a little, wryly.
 "You've seen those human movies, you how know they react.
 They get jealous over mating partners.
 That's not us, is it?"

-"Well…" Regaari' paused, then nodded, burying his disappointment. "…No. You're right.
+"Well..."
+Regaari' paused, then nodded, burying his disappointment. "...No.
+You're right.
 It's not."

 She stood and gave him a friendly nose-rub, as of old and close friends.
 "I like you too much, Regaari.
 I'd hate to fall out with you over mating contracts."

 That, at least, was a dose of welcome, soothing cold water to balm his burned self-esteem.
 "You do?"

 "Oh yes."
 Ayma glanced up and down the commune concourse and then leaned in conspiratorially.
-"If I had to choose just one…wait, what happened to your *paw?!"*
+"If I had to choose just one...wait, what happened to your *paw?!"*

 She'd tried to take it intimately, and had found herself holding smooth carbon fiber instead of fur.

 He grimaced at it.
-"It's…a long story.
+"It's...a long story.
 I'll tell you what happened over breakfast, if you'll do me a favour."

 "Name it."

-"It's about Sister Myun…"
+"It's about Sister Myun..."

 * * *